pawel-piwowar/Esp32_epaper_thermometer/README.md

 Since E-Paper Cloud Module contains integrated ESP32, wiring is  pretty easy.
 ![wiring.png](images/wiring.png)

-Please note, that in case of this board, you will have to solder wires to ESP32 chip, since it does not have gold pins, or even a possibility to mount them.
+Please note, that in case of this board, you will have to solder wires to ESP32 chip, since this board does not have gold pins, or even an option to mount them.

 ![wiring2.png](images/wiring2.png)